x

 Therapy

-Therapy helps people identify what triggers their addiction and teaches them ways to cope so they don’t go back to using the drug in the future.
+Therapy helps you identify what triggers your addiction and teaches you ways to cope so you don’t go back to using the drug in the future.

 Peer Support